Dyan Marie

 Dart International, Issue 21, Fall 2007,

-“Her artiste practice reminds one of the early Russian Constructivists, striving to give practical form to the Socialist Dream” – Ashley Johnson
+“Her artist practice reminds one of the early Russian Constructivists, striving to give practical form to the Socialist Dream” – Ashley Johnson

 Globe and Mail, Saturday Sept 22, 2007